-Hydrocarbon Dynamics' oilfield chemical technology remediates and inhibits the paraffins and asphaltenes that cause detrimental deposits which block reservoirs, wellbores, production tubing, transfer lines, processing equipment, and storage tanks.
-This technology can improve operator safety, lower environmental and economic risks, reduce operating costs, and increase operational efficiency and can be applied to: 1) lowering the temperature at which paraffin that occurs naturally in some crude oils solidifies (or crude oil pour point); 2) improve oil flow rates in wells and pipelines producing or transporting viscous crudes; 3) enhance production by reversing formation damage resulting in increased field recovery and economics, 4) reduce the requirement of expensive light crude oil (diluent) traditionally mixed in with the viscous crudes to enable them to be pumped from the reservoir and to meet pipeline viscosity and gravity specifications and; 5) recover saleable oil from sludge in storage facilities.
+Hydrocarbon Dynamics' oilfield chemical technology is a unique technology that reduces the viscosity of oil.
+The technology can be applied to: 1) lowering the temperature at which paraffins and asphaltenes in some crude oils solidify; 2) improve oil flow rates in wells and pipelines producing or transporting viscous crudes; 3) enhance production by reversing formation damage resulting in increased field recovery and economics, 4) reduce the requirement of expensive light crude oil (diluent) traditionally mixed in with the viscous crudes to enable them to be pumped from the reservoir and to meet pipeline viscosity and gravity specifications and; 5) recover saleable oil from sludge in storage facilities.